Dnkfff/Dnkfff/README.md

 ## I'm a Developer, and Student!!
-- 🤫I'm currently writing something cool
+- 🤫I'm currently writing self-driving-car project
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning neural network datasets
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with others
 - 🥅 2022 Goals: Learn more about web3 && contribute more to Open Source projects
 - ⚡ Fun fact: I love to sing and play guitar
-- 😻 Check out the NFT project we are working on: [Discord](https://discord.gg/SyuwMAPN)
+- 😻 Check out the NFT project we are working on{timed out}: [Discord](https://discord.gg/SyuwMAPN)

 ### Connect with me: